 I intend on bringing this point up later on, but it is too big to wait until then.
 We can’t ignore the simple truth.
 Visually speaking, Kemono Friends was garbage.
 Ordinarily, that wouldn’t be the most promising start to a review.
 However, for this series, it couldn’t be more crucial.

 Despite its technical limitations, Kemono Friends has received considerable praise for both its character development and its story.
 That was, at least, my impression of this series before actually sitting down to watch it myself.
 And right before pressing play for the first episode, I would be lying if I said I wasn’t excited.
-If the hype proved to be true, this show would most likely be amongst the most ardent adherers to one of the fundamental principles held here at LofZOdyssey Anime Reviews:
+If the hype proved to be true, this show would most likely be amongst the most ardent adherers to one of the fundamental principles held here at Anime Hajime:

 Regardless of the medium – anime, film, video games, etc. – narrative always trumps flash.
 A production can be cheap and laughablely subpar on the surface as long as the actual story is strong.
 For when said story is strong enough, all other elements become secondary.